Absamer Matschgerer

 More information

-The Carnival Museum is open every Sunday in spring and in autumn, closed in summer and in winter.
-Spring season start 2024 on April 7, autumn season start 2024 on the 1st of September.
+The Carnival Museum Absam is open on Sundays in spring and in autumn, closed in summer (July and August) and in winter (end of November till Easter).

 Suggest an edit/correction